alexpich/FluidArk/README.md

 # FluidArk
-Fluid Ark is a project example of clean ux and ui.
+Fluid Ark is an experimental project focusing on ui/ux.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.